 From Children’s Books Heal:

 “The authors have written a very uplifting story that focuses more on what Carolyn can do, than what she can’t do.
-Carolyn is very outgoing, social, and wants to participate.
+Carolyn is very outgoing, and social, and wants to participate.
 And there are many things available to help children with disabilities adapt and participate.

 I like how the teacher in the story handles Carolyn’s disability in her classroom.
 She makes sure Carolyn feels included when she asks her to pass out papers, when she invites her to help with the morning song, and when she makes sure she can accompany the class on a field trip.
 This helps Carolyn feel less isolated.

 And the teacher has to deal with the other students’ curiosity.
 Kids are naturally very curious about someone they may perceive as different.
 Some feel cautious and awkward.
 They don’t know what to say or how to act.
-And Carolyn’s teacher is very supportive so that her school friends feel comfortable including her in school activities, recess, and lunch.
+Carolyn’s teacher is very supportive so that her school friends feel comfortable including her in school activities, recess, and lunch.
 The students hardly notice her disability.

 The illustrations are expressive, warm, and endearing.
 They show diversity which complements the book’s theme.” [picture book, ages 4 and up]